 Activities take place daily in the pool area.
 While we were there, the teenager was able to participate in a "cooking class."
 The participants were shown how to make a spicy salsa and then the guests were able to sample their creations.

-The two biggest benefits of staying at an all-inclusive resort are free drinks and free food.
-At Buenaventura Grand, that included poolside drinks, which we grew quite fond of.
+The two biggest benefits of staying at an all-inclusive resort are the included drinks and food.
+At Buenaventura Grand, that included poolside adult drinks, of which we grew quite fond.

 The views from the pool area are pretty sweet.
 Next door, there is an area that is staged for romantic meals.
 During good weather, the letters L O V E are on display and lit up at night.

 Looking in the opposite direction, one can just about make out Puerto Vallarta's famous malecon.

 Other sights that are often seen from the beach at Buenaventura Grand are parasailing and vendors selling everything from coco water to jewelry to hats.